Nourish

 As part of MCM’s wider purpose to proclaim the Gospel in incarnate and compassion-based ways, Nourish exists to combat food poverty in our area.

-Attendance at the Food Club also gives people access to a welcome cup of tea as well as a listening ear and some practical support and advice.
+Attendance at the Food Club also gives people access to a welcome cup of tea as well as a listening ear and some practical support - along with help and advice from guest agencies; Pendleton Together Housing and Growth Company.

 There are Nourish Food Clubs across Greater Manchester and Barry is always looking to partner with new groups where there is genuine need in the community.